-EXAMPLE ONLY - Following the introduction of the Data Protection Regulation and the Data Protection Act 2018, local authorities will take advise from their legal teams to ensure that information sharing protocols comply with current legislation and borough requirements
+Following the introduction of the Data Protection Regulation and the Data Protection Act 2018, local authorities are advised to seek advice from their legal teams to ensure that information sharing protocols comply with current legislation and borough requirements

 CONTENTS

 - 1. PURPOSE OF THE PROTOCOL

 - 2. PRINCIPLES

 - 3. CONSENT

 - 4. AUDIT

 - 5. LEGAL FRAMEWORK FOR SHARING

 - 6. BREACH OF AGREEMENT

 - 7. CONCLUSION

 - 8. APPENDIX A Declaration & Agreement